minari314159/CO2-Emission-Trends/README.md

+# Greenhouse Gas Emission by Sector
+## Data Analysis & Visualization

-Global greenhouse gas emissions continue to rise at a time when they need to be rapidly falling.
+**Global greenhouse gas emissions continue to rise at a time when they need to be rapidly falling.**

 To effectively reduce emissions, we need to know where they come from – which sectors contribute the most?
 How can we use this understanding to develop effective solutions and mitigation strategies?